ethereum/fe/README.md

 ## Overview

-Fe is a statically typed language for writing Smart Contracts.
+Fe is statically typed and designed for writing smart contracts.
 It is implemented in Rust and generates EVM bytecode.

 ## Language Features & Goals